iamthefox/luxafor/README.md

 repeat 0 to 255 number amount of times to blink before returning to previous state

 ### wave(type, color, speed, repeat)
-Wave new color through all leds for certain amount of types and then return to previous state
+Wave new color through all LEDs for certain amount of types and then return to previous state